Dr John Stell

-I am the co-investigator for an AHRC Research Network on Space and Narrative in the Digital Humanities.
-This project (2018-2019) is in collaboration with Ian Gregory at Lancaster University, and with David Bodenhamer at The Polis Center at IUPUI, Indianapolis.
+In 2019 the International Journal of Humanities and Arts Computing published a Special Section on Qualitative Spatial Representation containing reports from my AHRC Research Network on Space and Narrative in the Digital Humanities.
+This project (2018-2019) was in collaboration with Ian Gregory at Lancaster University.
 In the humanities spatial data is often fundamentally vague, uncertain, or metaphorical, but conventional Geographical Information Systems (GIS) are limited in their ability to repesent this type of data in ways that are useful for humanities scholars.
-The project will explore for the first time how qualitative spatial representation and other related methods can be used as novel ways of handling the kind of spatial data that is important in the humanities but which does not fit with existing GIS technology.
+The project investigated for the first time how qualitative spatial representation and other related methods can be used as novel ways of handling the kind of spatial data that is important in the humanities but which does not fit with existing GIS technology.

 - BSc (Mathematics) Manchester

 - BA (Fine Art) Leeds

 My teaching has involved a wide variety of undergraduate Computer Science topics including Artificial Intelligence, Databases, Discrete Mathematics, and Logic Programming.

 I am currently Programme Director for the Computer Science Programme at the SWJTU-Leeds Joint School in Chendu, China.
 I am also involved in teaching on this programme and have delivered modules to students at the Joint School in China.